G. de P. — I am now ready to answer questions.

 Student — Yes, thank you.
 Then patala and atala and the intermediate talas are another series of states?

-Student — May I ask a question?
-In the case of a nurse, or a mother with young children, or a guard, who has to sleep in what we call cat-naps, or who is constantly "aware," is sleep analogous to death?
+Student — In the case of a nurse, or a mother with young children, or a guard, who has to sleep in what we call cat-naps, or who is constantly "aware," is sleep analogous to death?
 Is my question clear?

 G. de P. — Is the sleep of such a nurse analogous to what happens to a human entity after physical death — is that what you mean?